Appendix H: Student Complaint Process

 Record Keeping Procedures

-Officially documented complaints will be kept on record for one year in the Office of Student Affairs.
+Officially documented formal complaints will be kept on record for one year in the Office of Student Affairs.
 Individual units are responsible for responding to and addressing student concerns and forwarding resolutions to the Office of Student Affairs for record keeping.
 In most cases a summary of the outcome will suffice.

 Approved: Fall 2010